flyingcircusio/doc/src/guide/platform_gentoo/nfs.rst

 ===

 Maintains a NFS share to access a data pool from multiple VMs.
-The NFS share is bound to one resource group and one datacenter location.
+The NFS share is bound to one project and one datacenter location.

 Components
 ----------